First Nation angered by B.C. inland port's failure to have ancestral remains reburied where they were found | CBC News

 First Nation angered by B.C. inland port's failure to have ancestral remains reburied where they were found

-Ashcroft Terminal, in Stucuws First Nation territory, has stored remains in trailer since they were unearthed
+Ashcroft Terminal in St'uxwtews territory has stored remains in trailer since they were unearthed

 WARNING: This story contains details some readers may find distressing.